henryjlee729/portfolio/posts/echopath.md

 ## Next Steps

-The ultimate goal is to be able to build a dashboard in the Excel file with graphs and trends based on the data inserted in the Excel file.
+I am now done with the project, but if more time was allowed, the ultimate goal is to be able to build a dashboard in the Excel file with graphs and trends based on the data inserted in the Excel file.
 The dashboard follows Pineapple Consulting's dashboard as seen below:

 ![alt text](/images/echopath/dashboard.png)

-This project is also still ongoing and is subject to change.
-If any other changes have occurred, I will write them down here.
+This project is subject to change.